Photography – DSLR Introduction – ONLINE

 What else do you need to buy or do

-You will need your own camera which can be a Digital SLR, an interchangeable lens cam-era (mirrorless) or an advanced (bridge) compact camera which has similar controls to the other two options.
+You will need your own camera which can be a Digital SLR, an interchangeable lens camera (mirrorless) or an advanced (bridge) compact camera so you are able to use manual settings.
+You should expect to complete assignments and practice your photography for a couple of hours during the week between classes.

 Make sure your computer or tablet has a working microphone and camera so we can hear and see you via video.
 It is advised to use headphones for ease of hearing during class ra-ther than use the inbuilt speaker on your device..